aurovrata/cf7-multislide/README.txt

 forms, one cf7 form on each slide.
 However, a single mail with all the combined slide-forms entry is sent upon successful submission of the last slide-form.

+= Checkout our other CF7 plugin extensions =

+* [CF7 Polylang Module](https://wordpress.org/plugins/cf7-polylang/) - this plugin allows you to create forms in different languages for a multi-language website.
+The plugin requires the [Polylang](https://wordpress.org/plugins/polylang/) plugin to be installed in order to manage translations.

+* [CF7 Multi-slide Module](https://wordpress.org/plugins/cf7-multislide/) - this plugin allows you to build a multi-step form using a slider.
+Each slide has cf7 form which are linked together and submitted as a single form.

+* [Post My CF7 Form](https://wordpress.org/plugins/post-my-contact-form-7/) - this plugin allows you to save you cf7 form submissions to a custom post, map your fields to meta fields or taxonomy.
+It also allows you to pre-fill fields before your form  is displayed.

 == Installation ==

 1. Unpack `cf7-multislide.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create a new form in the CF7 editor.
 Select the [multislide] tag, and place it at the end of your form.
+Define the number of total slides as well as the current slide.
+So if you plan on having 3 slides, you need to create 3 cf7 forms.
+The first form (show on the first slide) will have slide number = 1 and total slides = 3.
+In the 2nd cf7 form you will need to add a new [multislide] tag, this time the slide number = 2 and total slides = 3 and so on.
 4. In your last form, you can use the previous slide-forms fields in your mail settings.
 Note, CF7 plugin may complain that these don't exist.
 Ignore these messages.

 == Frequently Asked Questions ==